korniichuk/multiple-object-detection/README.md

 For each location of template over source image, we store the metric in the result matrix.
 Each location (x, y) in result matrix contains the match metric.

 ## Portability
-`multiple-object-detection` sprawdzony na Ubuntu Desktop 18.04 LTS.
+`multiple-object-detection` checked on Ubuntu Desktop 18.04 LTS.

 ## Requirements
 ### Ubuntu Desktop